jargonLint/jargonLint/CONTRIBUTING.md

 ## Adding New Rules

 We prefer to add rules that are comprehensive and widely useful.
 Therefore, we usually cannot accept opinionated rules that strongly differ between projects.
+The goal of jargonLint, after all, is to create rules that complement other style guides.

 To add a new rule, we suggest following these steps: